Dan-B12/Summ1/README.md

 In evaluating my approach, it's clear that the principles used made great contributions towards developing a robust and effective application.
 The use of modularity helped me to keep the codebase organized and manageable and understand my code to add further features.

 Although there were many strengths to my design, some improvements could be made to build on the user experience and functionality of the project.
 For example, I could implement some changes to aid site optimization and user experience if I were to share the website publicly.
 I could also make some changes to the complexity of my JavaScript code to ensure contributors can easily understand how the app functions.

-An feature improvement I would aim to implement in future would be a gauge chart to the results page, that moves depending on the AQI score for the city, this was in the initial plans for the project.
-Unfortunately, this was too complex a feature to implement within the timescale of the project.